Reconstructing Temporal Variation in Great Ape and Other Primate Diets: A Methodological Framework for Isotope Analyses in Hair

 TLDR Stable isotope analysis of hair helps study primate diets over time non-invasively.

-The document discussed the use of stable isotope analysis of carbon and nitrogen in hair as a method to study the feeding behavior of primates, particularly great apes, in a non-invasive manner.
-By analyzing hair, researchers could reconstruct dietary patterns over time, including seasonal changes, which was especially useful for species that were difficult to observe directly.
-The study highlighted the importance of understanding the biochemical properties of hair keratin, its growth cycle, and isotope turnover rates for accurate data interpretation.
-It also introduced new isotopic data from infant bonobo hair to provide methodological recommendations for sample collection and preparation.
-The article aimed to encourage the use of this technique to better understand primate feeding ecology.
+The study discussed the use of stable isotope analysis of carbon and nitrogen in hair as a method to reconstruct feeding behavior in primates, particularly great apes.
+This non-invasive technique allowed researchers to sample hair from nests and analyze dietary variations over time, capturing seasonal patterns that were otherwise difficult to observe.
+The research highlighted the importance of understanding the biochemical properties of hair keratin, its growth cycle, and isotope turnover rates for accurate data interpretation.
+The study also introduced new isotopic data from infant bonobo hair, offering insights into nursing and weaning behaviors.
+The article aimed to provide methodological recommendations for sample collection and preparation, encouraging the use of this approach to better understand primate feeding ecology.